animatedcreativity/node-big-cache/README.md

 console.log(data);
 ```

-Gets data for a key.
+Gets data for a key until it expires.
 Data is read in utf-8 format.

 **Example (list):**